 Epsom salts, also known as magnesium sulfate, have a variety of uses.
 You can take some internally to flush the digestive system or use while bathing in order to replenish magnesium levels.
 There’s nothing to indicate that you shouldn’t give your dog an Epsom salt bath.
-However, some owners and vets think it’s not a good idea to administer Epsom salts to your dog internally.

 Can I Give My Dog Epsom Salts?
 Answer: Not Recommended